Chiark-Collective/Pointcept/report/main.typ

 The learning rate will increase to its peak value within the first 5% of the training iterations.
 Following this initial increase, the learning rate decreases according to a cosine annealing strategy, ensuring a smooth and gradual reduction as training progresses.

-During evaluation epochs, all input scenes are processed multiple times to ensure comprehensive coverage of all categories within the sphere crops.
+During evaluation epochs, all input scenes are processed multiple times producing different regions after the random sphere crop to ensure comprehensive coverage of all categories over the evaluation.
-This repetition leads to a more reliable assessment of the model's performance.
 The evaluation employs only deterministic transformations - CenterShift, GridSample, SphereCrop, and NormalizeColor - to maintain consistency.
 Random data augmentations used during training are omitted to prevent stochastic variations from influencing the evaluation results.